-Going on vacation or immigrating with your dog to Canada is feasible, all you need is a little organization and a few pennies in your pocket.
+Can you take a dog into Canada?
+The answer is yes.
+Now that we got this out of the way, how to bring a dog to Canada will the main topic of this article.
+Whether you are traveling to Canada for a vacation with your dog or immigrating, you need is a little organization and a few pennies in your pocket.
 I know what I’m talking about, I did both!
 My Owain and I have only recently arrived in Canada, and he is discovering the joys of digging tunnels in Quebec snow!
 For me Canada was first of all the place where I had to go to visit friends.
 I came to Montreal alone several times to see them, and little by little I fell in love with this city… I came here on vacation 5 times… Then Owain came into my life!

 Owain was born on February 25, 2016, at the breeding of Mrs. Thomas: La caverne des Anges.
 I got him back in May, he was 3 months old.
 And in October, I was planning another stay in Canada!
 Owain would then be 8 months old.
 Let’s get a few details out of the way:

 - We are talking about a companion dog, not a service dog or an imported dog for commercial purposes.
 My advice is only good for those looking to bring their own pet to Canada.